michaelguren/Claude-test/README-AI-prompt.md

 ## AI Assistant Rules

-**CRITICAL: Create only ONE artifact per response.
-Never create multiple artifacts in a single response.**
+**CRITICAL: Present ONE file with proposed edits per response.
+Never create multiple files or full file replacements in a single response.**

-If multiple files need updates, prioritize the most important one and mention the others need updates in follow-up responses.
+When multiple files need updates:

+1. Prioritize the most critical file first
+2. Show only the specific sections that need changes (using update/replace patterns)
+3. After human approves changes to that file, they will ask about other files needing updates
+4. Continue this iterative process until all recommended changes are complete

+This prevents code drift and allows focused review of each change.

 ## Critical Context Documents (READ THESE FIRST)

+**Start with these foundational documents before examining any code:**

-1. **`README.md`** - Project goals, consolidated SAM template approach, deployment architecture
+1. **`README.md`** - Project purpose, architectural principles, deployment strategy, and overall system design
-2. **`README-DEV.md`** - Detailed development patterns, Lambda structure, DynamoDB design
+2. **`README-DEV.md`** - Developer patterns, code organization, DynamoDB design, and implementation conventions

+**Then reference these implementation guides:**

 3. **`infra/template.json`** - Main consolidated SAM template (all backend resources)
+4. **`zpatterns/`** - Reference SAM patterns for HTTP API, secrets management, and Step Functions
-4. **Project codebase** - Complete implementation examples in domains/users/src/
+5. **Project codebase** - Complete implementation examples in `infra/domains/*/src/`

 **You MUST follow the values and guidance in these files at all times.**